 - Any transmission with working reverse and working forward gears is permitted.

 - Manual transmission must be equipped with an operational clutch.

 - The transmission must be mounted to the rear of the engine and lead to one drive shaft.

 - No independent rear suspensions are permitted.

-- All rear-ends using a cable to lock in the rear end must have the cable mounted outside the cockpit area and not in reach of the driver.
+- All axle housings using a cable to lock-in the rear-end must have the cable mounted outside the cockpit area and not in reach of the driver.

 - All drive shafts must be a minimum of two inches (2”) in diameter.
 All drive shafts must be painted silver or white.

 - Only one drive shaft is permitted.

 - The drive shaft must be protected with a secure drive shaft hoop or sling.

 - Tire Rule